iamnst19/Istio_EKS_Terraform/addons/README.md

 ### Promentheus Server:

-  - Deploy the Prometheus server to allow the scraping of data to be utilized by the kiali server for metric at port '9090'.
+  - Deploy the Prometheus server to allow the scraping of data to be utilized by the kiali server for metrics and visualization at port '9090'.
 ### Kiali Secret:

   - The kiali yaml gives the option to set the username and password for Kiali, with the kiali secret.yaml.